Utah Reporting Statute

 (ii) restricted from doing so by a suspended, revoked, restricted, temporary, probationary, or inactive license;

-(b)(i) impersonating another licensee or practicing an occupation or profession under a false or assumed name, except as permitted by law; or
+(b)(i) impersonating another licensee or practicing a profession under a false or assumed name, except as permitted by law; or

-(d) knowingly permitting the person’s authority to practice or engage in any occupation or profession licensed under this title to be used by another, except as permitted by law;
+(d) knowingly permitting the person’s authority to practice or engage in any profession licensed under this title to be used by another, except as permitted by law;

 (e) obtaining a passing score on a licensure examination, applying for or obtaining a license, or otherwise dealing with the division or a licensing board through the use of fraud, forgery, or intentional deception, misrepresentation, misstatement, or omission;